1,639 km · 13 Landing Points · 1 Countries · Ready for Service: 1999

 | Ready for Service | 1999 |

-LFON (Libyan Fiber Optic Network) is a domestic submarine cable network spanning approximately 1639 km and connecting 13 coastal locations in Libya.
+LFON (Libyan Fiber Optic Network) is a 1639 km long domestic submarine cable network that connects 13 coastal locations within Libya.
 The cable was ready for service in 1999, marking an important milestone in the country's telecommunications infrastructure.

 The LFON is owned by Libyan Post and the Telecommunications and Information Technology Company (LPTIC Holding).